Tender Braised Lamb Shanks with Figs and Red Wine

 Difficulty Medium

-A rich and decadent meal for your holiday table or dinner with friends: Braised Lamb Shanks with figs and red wine.
-An entire lamb shank for each person with plenty of delicious sauce.
-The dried figs creates a rich sauce with depth of flavor.
+A show-stopping dish for your holiday table: Tender Braised Lamb Shanks with figs and red wine!
+An entire lamb shank for each person.
+A rich tomato sauce with dried figs and red wine.
 A truly spectacular meal — perfect for holiday gatherings or cozy fall nights.
 One of those great recipes for all your special occasions!

 What are Braised Lamb Shanks?

-There’s so much flavor that comes from lamb shanks, which is a tougher cut of meat.
-The slow cooking time breaks down the thick, rigid muscles while holding onto all that flavor from the bone marrow and meat.
+Typically, lamb shanks are a tougher cut of meat.
+But a long slow braise helps to break down the tough, meaty shanks.
 The result is tender, flavorful lamb that falls off the bone in buttery chunks.

 Each person receives an entire lamb shank — with plenty of rich figgy sauce.
-The red wine and fresh herbs add incredible flavor.
+The rich red wine sauce is so decadent!
 Piled on top of mashed potatoes, it’s a stunning, memorable dish!

-Although this recipe takes a little work and requires a long cooking time, it’s totally worth it!
-Sear the lamb shanks, make a delicious sauce, and cook the bone meat for a long, slow simmer.
-Great for a dinner party or holiday meal, it’s truly special!
+Although this recipe takes a little work and requires a long, slow cooking time, it’s totally worth it!
+Sear the lamb shanks, make the tomato pan sauce, and braise it long and slow.
+Great for a holiday meal or special dinner party.
+A truly special meal!

 *Thank you California Figs for sponsoring this post.
 All opinions are my own.*